marmelab/react-admin/docs/Tutorial.md

 Let's get back to the post list for a minute.
 It offers sorting and pagination, but one feature is missing: the ability to search content.

 Admin-on-rest can use input components to create a multi-criteria search engine in the list view.
-First, create a `<Filter>` component just like you would with a `<Create>` component, using input components.
-Then, tell the list to use a filter element using the `filters` prop:
+First, create a `<Filter>` component just like you would write a `<SimpleForm>` component, using input components as children.
+Then, add it to the list using the `filters` prop:

 ```js
 // in src/posts.js